Food Safety

 Quality Assurance System

-Furthermore, the Group Quality Assurance Department and each operating company instructs and monitors procurement clients, manufacturing contractors and domestic/overseas offices under their jurisdiction to improve quality throughout the entire food chain from product planning, development, procurement and manufacturing, to storage and distribution.
+Furthermore, the Group Quality Assurance Department and each operating company instructs and monitors procurement partners, manufacturing contractors and domestic/overseas offices under their jurisdiction to improve quality throughout the entire food chain from product planning, development, procurement and manufacturing, to storage and distribution.

 Establishment of Global Quality Assurance Systems